Angie55/MilestoneThree_KnowlegeisPower/README.md

 "**_Users who would be interested in the app_** ____"

--Philanthropists and genera charity donors looking for ways they can help spread the word or contribute to education funds.
+- Philanthropists and genera charity donors looking for ways they can help spread the word or contribute to education funds.

--Fundraisers who have create a donation page and would like to raise awareness.
+- Fundraisers who have create a donation page and would like to raise awareness.

 "**_As a user I would like to_** ____"
--View the site on various devices from a large desktop to a mobile -See a homepage with information about the site and how I can get involved/what I can do.
+- View the site on various devices from a large desktop to a mobile.
+- See a homepage with information about the site and how I can get involved/what I can do.
--To add fundraisers with an easy to follow form
+- To add fundraisers with an easy to follow form.
--To edit fundraisers added by myself or others if I have an update.
+- To edit fundraisers added by myself or others if I have an update.
--To delete fundraisers that have ended
+- To delete fundraisers that have ended
--To view the newest first and see added ones appear at the top.
+- To view the newest first and see added ones appear at the top.
--To be able to search by title to see if a fundraiser I know is there.
+- To be able to search by title to see if a fundraiser I know is there.
--To be able to search by country of the fundraisers beneficiaries.
+- To be able to search by country of the fundraisers beneficiaries.
--View a limited number of fundraisers at a time so I don’t have to scroll forever if there are a lot of fundraisers.
+- View a limited number of fundraisers at a time so I don’t have to scroll forever if there are a lot of fundraisers.
--View a range of fundraisers at a glance on one page and read more if I choose.
+- View a range of fundraisers at a glance on one page and read more if I choose.
--Read about the fundraisers- the target to raise, country of beneficiaries and have some details about it.
+- Read about the fundraisers- the target to raise, country of beneficiaries and have some details about it.
--Have a clear link to the page I can donate to the fundraiser on.
+- Have a clear link to the page I can donate to the fundraiser on.
--See feedback when I submit a form/login or out/register etc.
--Be able to log in and log out
--Register an account

 ### Design-

 #### Color Scheme